India's COVID infections hit month-high, one state reports spike in deaths - NewsBreak

 India was at the centre of the global COVID crisis this time last year but the situation has improved since then and most precautions including the wearing of masks have recently been dropped.

-The ministry reported 214 more deaths, including 151 since April 13 in Kerala, which is widely considered to issue more accurate data than many other states. read more
+The ministry reported 214 more deaths, including 151 since April 13 in the southern state of Kerala, which is widely considered to issue more accurate data than many other states.

 India has reported a total of about 522,000 deaths from the coronavirus though many global experts have said its real death toll could be up to 4 million, from several hundred million cases.

-Apart from Kerala, Delhi and the states of Maharashtra and Haryana reported triple-digit increases in infections in the past 24 hours.
-Hospitalisations have remained low though.
+Apart from Kerala, the capital, Delhi, and the states of Maharashtra and Haryana reported triple-digit increases in infections in the past 24 hours.

-Epidemiologist Chandrakant Lahariya said people had to learn to live with the virus and authorities should not close schools that were only recently opened.

-"Cases will be reported from all settings - including schools - for many months to come, no matter what we do," he wrote on Twitter.
+However, hospitalisations remained low though those numbers have also been inching up over recent days since all restrictions were dropped.
+(Reporting by Krishna N. Das; Editing by Robert Birsel)